 Premiums.
-Gross written premiums increased by 24.5% to \$9.1 billion in 2021 from \$7.3 billion in 2020, primarily due to increases in most lines of business, notably casualty pro rata business, casualty excess of loss, property pro rata business and property catastrophe excess of loss business as well as a \$90.5 million positive impact from the movement of foreign exchange rates.
-Net written premiums increased by 26.1% to \$8.5 billion in 2021 compared to \$6.8 billion in 2020, which is consistent with the change in gross written premiums.
-Premiums earned increased by 20.0% to \$7.8 billion in 2021, compared to \$6.5 billion in 2020.
+Gross written premiums increased by 2.7% to \$9.3 billion in 2022 from \$9.1 billion in 2021, primarily due to increases in casualty pro rata business and financial lines of business, partially offset by a decline in property pro rata business.
+Net written premiums increased by 5.2% to \$9.0 billion in 2022 compared to \$8.5 billion in 2021.
+The higher percentage increase in net written premiums compared to gross written premiums mainly related to a reduction in business ceded to the segregated accounts of Mt.
+Logan Re in 2022 compared to 2021.
+Premiums earned increased by 11.7% to \$8.7 billion in 2022, compared to \$7.8 billion in 2021.
 The change in premiums earned relative to net written premiums is primarily the result of timing; premiums are earned ratably over the coverage period whereas written premiums are recorded at the initiation of the coverage period.
+Accordingly, the significant increases in gross written premiums from pro rata business during the latter half of 2021 contributed to the current year-to-date percentage increase in net earned premiums.